 No matter where you get your audio file from, you should typically run it through an audio editor like Audacity (free) to make sure the intro, outro and volume are adequate and then you’ll want to export it as an .OGG file.
 I’ll go over the basics but I’m not going into in-depth audio editing.

-NOTE: Using a negative offset in EditSaber does NOT add silence.
+NOTE: Using a negative offset in EditSaber/MediocreMapper does NOT add silence.